Meat, Poultry, and Fish: Picking Healthy Proteins

 - Instead of frying, prepare meats by baking, broiling, roasting, microwaving or stir-frying.
 Pour off the fat after browning.

 - Remove the skin and fat under the skin before cooking poultry pieces.
 (The exception is when roasting a whole chicken or turkey.
 Remove the skin before carving and serving the meat.)
 Choose poultry that has not been injected with fats or broths.

 - Chill meat juices after cooking, so that you can easily skim off the hardened fat.
 Then you can add the juices to stews, soups and gravy.

-- Look for frozen dinners and entries that are low in saturated fat, cholesterol and sodium.
+- Look for frozen dinners and entries that are low in saturated fat and sodium.

 - A one-cup serving of cooked beans, peas or lentils, or soybean curd (tofu) can replace a 2-ounce serving of meat, poultry or fish.
 Two ounces of peanut butter counts as 1 ounce of meat.